wavim/assignee/report/report.typ

 - On
 - Off

 The options are configurable through the iconic accessibility button (blue man), which is present on all pages.
+The configuration would be stored in local storage, allowing it to be persisted over sessions.

 #figure(image("assets/demo/a11y.md.png", width: 100%), caption: "Accessibility
 MD Variant", gap: .5cm)

-The options are stored within local storage, therefore would be persisted over sessions.

-Examples:
+Although the options are fully interoperable with each other and plays well with responsive design (128 combinations), only a selected few could be demonstrated here to compact the report (mobile screenshots' aspect ratio would take up too many space).

 #figure(image("assets/demo/fontl.md.png", width: 100%), caption: "Accessibility, Font Large
 MD Variant", gap: .5cm)